-Your room has a high-end, super comfy queen sized bed, and the room is decorated with an eclectic mix of West Elm and antique.
-Overall, my house is quite charming and cozy.
+Your room has a high-end, super comfy queen sized bed, and the room is decorated with an eclectic mix of modern and antique.
+Overall, my house -- built in 1910- is quite charming and cozy.

 The shared bathroom has beautiful glass tile work and a porcelain pedestal sink.
 My kitchen is homey and includes a cute vintage stove.

 You're welcome to keep food in my refrigerator, but I recommend that you check out all the nearby cafes and restaurants instead.

 The front porch has 2 Adirondack chairs and the backyard has a patio table complete with umbrella for hanging out on a sunny evening.